HEY, I'M RACHAEL

 I'm all about

-Five mile walks, smoothie bowls, gallery walls, bamboo sheets and the earthy smell of frankincense.
+Five mile walks, shelf bras, gallery walls, bamboo sheets, and musky, earthy fragrances.

 I'm not about